adamhipster/webpack-boilerplate/README.md

-# webpack-boilerplate
+# Webpack Boilerplate

-A minimalistic but fully functional webpack boilerplate.
+A minimalistic webpack boilerplate.

+Using
+- Babel
+- Sass
+- Mocha